token2/fido2-manage.ps1/README.md

 # FIDO2 Token Management Tool
 > [!NOTE]
-> Due to frequent antivirus false positives on PowerShell executables, we’re replacing wrappers and GUI apps with a new C++-based project.
+> Due to frequent antivirus false positives on PowerShell executables, we’re replacing wrappers and GUI apps with a new C++-based project under a different repo.
 It will remain open source but will be harder to compile than the one-click PowerShell version.
 Thank you for your understanding as we improve reliability!

 ## Overview